feedzai/feedzai-openml-python/openml-python-common/README.md

 This module compiles without any installation, as it depends on a default Jar file for JEP, installed by Maven.

 To use and run tests from this module you should install and compile JEP for your Python environment.

+If you want to do some quick prototyping or test your python based provider, you may find useful to use [this docker image](https://github.com/feedzai/oracle-jep-miniconda) which already contains jep and other requirements installed.

 Suggested installation steps:
 1. Install anaconda (https://anaconda.org/)